-MUS 310 Vocal Pedagogy/Rehearsal Techniques (1/2 or 1)
+MUS 310 Vocal Pedagogy (1/2 or 1)

 Includes methods of teaching voice, concentrating on posture, breath management, vowel clarity and placement, legato singing, diction, and developing good choral tone.
 Students sing for and teach each other.
-Students learn how to teach voice in both private lessons and in a choral setting.
-Some observation is required.
-Course may be taken for 1.0 or .5 credits.
-1 credit is required for certification in Music Education; that full credit may be earned by taking the course twice for .5-credits each; the grade for the course will not be recorded until the second .5-credit is completed.
-Prereq: MUS 246; STAFF
+Course will normally be offered for 1 credit, but in exceptional circumstances can be taken for two terms at .5 credit each.
+Prereq: MUS 246 and three terms of MUS 300S; S. Moran